2Identify your title in the Canadian job market and find opportunities in your field

 job-search-canada

-It pays off to use the right terminology when looking for a job and when creating your Canadian-style resume.
+It pays to use the right terminology when looking for a job and when creating your Canadian-style resume.

-To find your job title, use the tools on the NOC 2016 page:
+To find your job title, use the tools on the NOC page:

-When you find a job title that seems to match yours, click on it to read the lead statement, example titles, main duties, and employment requirements.
+When you find a job title that seems to match yours, click on it to read the lead statement, example titles, main duties and employment requirements.
 Pay attention to the “classified elsewhere” section, if applicable—it clarifies the boundaries of the unit group by identifying related unit groups and similar occupations that are classified elsewhere.

 Most employers don’t use the exact NOC terminology but these keywords can still be useful for your job search.